 The League exists to provide patient comforts and items of clinical equipment which will contribute to improved in-patient and clinic services offering care closer to home.
 In recent years over £660,000 has been spent by The League on items ranging from a new x-ray facility, ultrasound scanning, physiotherapy equipment, a renal dialysis unit, beds and ward furniture – and even to toys for youngsters attending the minor injuries Unit!

 Contacts: Peter Corfield, Chairman, League of Friends 01584 318468

 Following a request by The League for the programme for Covid vaccination in Ludlow and SW Shropshire to be clarified, we have received the following from the South West Shropshire Primary Care Network:

 “The Covid-19 vaccination programme in South West Shropshire is being organised and co-ordinated through the South West Shropshire Primary Care Network which is made up of 6 local GP Practices.
 The first delivery of vaccine to the PCN is due to be received during the week commencing 25th January and in anticipation of this Station Drive Surgery Ludlow started to book appointments for patients.
 This was on the basis that they may need to be rearranged, if the vaccine is not delivered in time.
 As it happens the delivery will not be received until the second half of that week and an exact delivery date is yet to be confirmed meaning that appointments will need to be re-arranged.

 The vaccine will be delivered to one Practice and then distributed to the other 5 practices giving each Practice access to the vaccine at the same time.
 Each Practice is then free to make their own arrangements to vaccinate their patients."

 Peter Corfield, Chairman, 19th January 2021

 The Executive Committee of the League of Friends of Ludlow

-The meeting which was due to be held
+The AGM meeting due to be held

 exposing our members, some of whom are in the “at risk”